Movatterモバイル変換

 Kōhau Rongorongo

-One very similar concept is that offalse writing systems, which appear to be writing but are not.
-False writing cannot be deciphered because it has nosemantic meaning.
-These particularly includeasemic writing created forartistic purposes.
-One prominent example is theCodex Seraphinianus.
+A related concept is that offalse writing systems, which appear to be writing but are not.
+False writing cannot be deciphered because it has no stablesemantic meaning.
+This includes many forms ofasemic writing created for artistic purposes.
+A prominent example is theCodex Seraphinianus.

-Another similar concept is that of undecipheredcryptograms, orcipher messages.
-These are not writing systemsper se, but a disguised form of another text.
-Of course any cryptogram is intended to be undecipherable by anyone except the intended recipient so vast numbers of these exist, but a few examples have become famous and are listed inlist of ciphertexts.
+Another related concept is that of undecipheredcryptograms orcipher messages.
+These are not writing systemsper se, but enciphered forms of texts written in known systems.
+Some have become famous and are listed inlist of ciphertexts.

 References